 DEVELOPMENT The London development market was hit hard in 2007 when the credit crisis began.
 Development funding was removed and many developments became simply unviable to continue.
-Completions in London by private enterprise fell from 14,820 dwellings in 2007/08 to 11,300 dwellings in the last financial year, a decline of almost a guarter (24%).
+Completions in London by private enterprise fell from 14,820 dwellings in 2007/08 to 11,300 dwellings in the last financial year, a decline of almost a quarter (24%).
 As the re-sale market in London gained strength in 2009, so confidence in the development market followed.
 This was boosted by a shortage of supply and increased overseas interest.
 The highest specification schemes in the best locations, serviced by the most luxurious facilities have benefitted most strongly from the influx of international wealth flooding the London market.
 Schemes at the very top of the ladder like One Hyde Park, have achieved record £ per square foot values, and these are almost exclusively purchased by overseas owners and investors.

-With land availability so scarce in the established core residential areas of central London, it is unsurprising that the majority of future development will be outside of Housing completions in London by tenure Private Other Local Authority 199495 199697 199899 2000 02200 20405 209607 20809 2001 Source: CLG these super-prime areas.
+With land availability so scarce in the established core residential areas of central London, it is unsurprising that the majority of future development will be outside of Housing completions in London by tenure these super-prime areas.
 Central boroughs are set to see just 7% of future private residential units while just under 50% of units in the planning pipeline are to the east of London on significant developments, the average size consisting of 240 private units.

-Source: LRR/EGi

-Residential supply pipeline by planning status LONDON RFN Compared with the frenzied summer lettings market of 2011, this year the imbalance between supply and demand does seem to be becoming more closely aligned.
+Residential supply pipeline by planning status

+Source: LRR/EGi LONDON Compared with the frenzied summer lettings market of 2011, this year the imbalance between supply and demand does seem to be becoming more closely aligned.
 Whilst the outlook for the London rental market remains positive.
 The consensus amongst industry experts does suggest growth will be lower this year than the heady heights of 2011, when rents in prime areas increased by up to 14%, according to Lonres data.
 That said, compared with the first half of 2011 lettings activity within central London has been more buoyant so far this year.
 11% more properties were let between January and June, compared with the first six months of 2011.
 In recent years, the third quarter has been the most active in terms of new lettings, with families and the student market looking to settle before the start of the academic year.
-Last year 32% of all lettings were between June and September.
-Demand from corporate tenants has slowed in recent months, with job losses in the City and lower level of cash bonuses limiting both the volume and spending power of new applicants.
+Last year 32% of all lettings were between lower level of cash bonuses limiting both the volume and spending power of new applicants.
 This has impacted on the price bands in which demand has increased for homes.
 Agents have reported demand being strongest in the lower end of the prime central London market (sub £1,000 per week).
 The house market continues to see higher levels of rental growth.
-Between January and June this year, houses achieved rents 2.4% higher than in the previous six months, compared with a 2% fall for flats, where more choice is available and prospective tenants have less competition for new stock.
-Investors continue to recognise the benefits of owning investment property in the Capital.
+Between January and June this year, houses achieved rents 2.4% higher than in the previous six months, compared with a 2% fall for flats, where more choice is available and prospective tenants have less competition for Investors continue to recognise the benefits of owning investment property in the Capital.
 Yields in prime London are traditionally lower than outside London, typically between 3.5% and 4.75% net.
 However, the potential capital gains and strong tenant demand means the total return on investment remains attractive.
 Houses record largest growth in average rental values in central London